nexmo-se/deepgram-connector/README.md

 # Deepgram ASR Connector

-You can use this Connector code to connect a voice call managed by a Vonage Voice API application to Deepgram Automatic Speech Recognition (ASR) engine.
-Transcripts are posted back to the Vonage Voice API application.
+You can use this Connector code to send audio from a Vonage API voice call or video call to Deepgram Automatic Speech Recognition (ASR) engine for real-time transcription.

 ## About this Connector code